AllinaArr/python-p3-organizing-bears-lab/README.md

     └── conftest.py    # configuration for pytest
 ```

-This lab uses the `sqlite3` module from Python's standard library to allow us
+This lab uses the `sqlite3` module from Python"s standard library to allow us
 to connect to a SQL database from Python.
 How cool is that!?
-We'll use this
+We"ll use this
 module more in the lessons to come.

 ### A Note on Testing

-Let's briefly go over what is happening in setup blocks that our tests
+Let"s briefly go over what is happening in setup blocks that our tests
 will be using.

 ```py